free things to do in New York City

 Forum | Author Gabrielle Calvocoressi discusses her work

-Calvocoressi is the author, most recently, of Apocalyptic Swing, a finalist for the Los Angeles Times Book Prize.
+Calvocoressi is the author, most recently, of Apocalyptic Swing, a finalist for the Los Angeles Times more Book Prize.
 Her book The Last Time I Saw Amelia Earhart was short-listed for the Northern California Book Award and won the 2006 Connecticut Book Award in poetry.
 She has been the recipient of numerous awards and fellowships, including a Stegner Fellowship in poetry, a Jones Lectureship in poetry at Stanford University, and a Rona Jaffe Writers’ Award.
-Her poem “Circus Fire, 1944” received The Paris Review’s Bernard F. Conners Prize.
+Her poem “Circus Fire, 1944” received The Paris Review’s Bernard F. Conners Prize. less

 New York City, NY; NYC